Introduction to Advantages of MongoDB

 Why we use MongoDB?

-- MongoDB is a NoSQL database, it can store data in document format.
-This database is flexible to use when there is a requirement of handling large volumes of data because it provides a high-performance data storage solution.
+- MongoDB is a NoSQL database; it can store data in document format.
+This database is flexible to use when handling large volumes of data because it provides a high-performance data storage solution.

-- It stores data in document format so we can change any number of records, add or delete existing fields in the table.
+- It stores data in document format to change any number of records, add or delete existing fields in the table.
 It can store complex structures easily, fetch the data more accurately.

 - Indexing is done to improve the performance of queries or searches in the database.